 Instant pot spaghetti is perfect for those busy nights where you need dinner to come together quickly.
 It’s cooked in just one pot in 30 minutes, making the clean up a breeze!

 This is by far the EASIEST way to make spaghetti!
-You cook everything in the instant pot and don’t need to precook the noodles.
+I’ll show exactly how to use the Instant Pot to make spaghetti with absolutely NO precooking the noodles.
 It’s perfect for those nights when you have no idea what’s for dinner and need to make something FAST!

 I usually have all the ingredients on hand and make it at least once a month.
 I love to add ground beef when making mine similar to my easy spaghetti and meat sauce, but you could easily include noodles only.
 The pressure cooker does everything for you in one pot, making clean up SUPER easy.

 The best part about this spaghetti is that everyone in my family will eat it and actually enjoys it.
 That’s a win in my book.
 I’m all about easy recipes that I can make for my family during the week that aren’t a hassle.
 This is definitely one of those meals!